patrick-5546/sampleproject/CONTRIBUTING.md

     - Type checks using [mypy](https://pypi.org/project/mypy/)
     - Generates coverage reports using [coverage](https://pypi.org/project/coverage/)
         - To view coverage report, open `htmlcov/index.html` in a browser
+- All `tox` dependencies are installed in the development environment so that they can be run independently